ravjotbrar/valkey-rfc/ValkeySkyscope.md

 The Valkey community has identified these challenges through engagement on [observability GitHub issues](https://github.com/valkey-io/valkey/issues?q=is%3Aissue%20state%3Aopen%20observability).
 [Issues #852](https://github.com/valkey-io/valkey/issues/852), [#2127](https://github.com/valkey-io/valkey/pull/2127), [#2128](https://github.com/valkey-io/valkey/issues/2128), and [#1880](https://github.com/valkey-io/valkey/issues/1880) in the Valkey repository demonstrate demand for slot level metrics and efficient hot key identification.
 Community analysis also shows preference for native observability features for enhanced observability with structured access to internal metrics, command statistics, and performance indicators. (i.e. [Issue #1167](https://github.com/valkey-io/valkey/issues/1167)).

 Currently, no comprehensive observability solution exists that addresses these specific Valkey operational challenges in a unified interface.
-The Valkey community lacks a dedicated tool that combines real-time monitoring, hot key detection, and cluster visualization tailored to Valkey's architecture and performance characteristics.
+The Valkey community lacks a dedicated tool that combines near real-time monitoring, hot key detection, and cluster visualization tailored to Valkey's architecture and performance characteristics.
 This initiative fills the observability gap by providing a native solution designed for Valkey deployments, addressing the absence of purpose-built tooling in the current landscape.

 ## Design Considerations